-Collaborative Practice is yet another form of Alternative Dispute Resolution (ADR).
-Collaboratively trained lawyers and their clients all have the intention to work towards a Negotiated solution in good faith.
+Collaborative Practice is another form of Alternative Dispute Resolution (ADR).
+Collaboratively trained lawyers and their clients all have the intention to work towards a negotiated solution in good faith.

 The key difference between collaborative practice and an adversarial approach is the commitment to reach an agreement without going to court.
 The parties keep control of the process and decisions, rather than giving them up to a judge.

 In collaborative practice the separating couple typically:

 - are each represented by lawyers trained in collaborative negotiation

 - agree to exchange information in a co-operative manner

 - negotiate in “four way meetings” in which both the parties and lawyers participate

 - hire experts, if needed, to provide information and appoint through the meetings; such as financial planners, tax experts and psychological counsellors.

 - promise to take a reasonable stand on every issues and negotiate in good faith

 - make sure actions are agreed by both parties